Why You Should Have an Exit Strategy

 Most business owners don't think about their eventual exit from their business until it's too late.

-An exit strategy is simply a plan for how you will sell your business.
-It doesn't have to be complex, but it should identify what you expect to get from the sale and when you want to execute the deal.
+As a business owner, it's vital to have an exit strategy if you think you will ever need or want to sell your business.
+An exit strategy means a plan for how you will sell your business.
+It doesn't have to be complex, but it should identify what you expect to get from the sale and the expected timeline and conditions.

-Above all, an exit strategy puts you as a business owner in greater control because you've planned for it, and it allows you the opportunity to maximise your business valuation.
+Above all, an exit strategy puts you as a business owner in greater control because you've planned for it.
+It allows you to maximise your business valuation.

 Here are a few reasons why all business owners should have an exit strategy.